baliga-lab/egrin2-tools/README.md

 ### Documentation

-A complete set of documentation for installation and running of cMonkey is on the [wiki](https://github.com/baliga-lab/cmonkey2/wiki).
-There are also [developer](https://groups.google.com/d/forum/cmonkey-dev) and [user](https://groups.google.com/d/forum/cmonkey-users) discussion groups.
+Documentation is available on the [wiki](https://github.com/baliga-lab/cmonkey2/wiki).
+[Developers](https://groups.google.com/d/forum/cmonkey-dev) and [users](https://groups.google.com/d/forum/cmonkey-users) may also refer to the cMonkey2 discussion groups for additional information.

 ### System requirements